What is Rehema?

 The children receive lunch at school.
 For most of the children, this is the only meal they receive in a day.
 The cost to run this feeding program for 300 children for a month is approximately $7,000 (approximately $23 per child per month).

-The program currently takes care of 38 orphans.
-The 12 girls stay at the new center.
-The boys dormitory is at a walking distance away.
+The program currently provides full care for 50 children ages 2-19.
+The 28 girls stay at the new center.
+The boy’s dormitory is at a walking distance away.

-In 2012, a group of volunteers from the USA, led by Nancy, converted a room that was used to raise chickens into a library.
-With support of several Rotary Clubs and individual donors, they bought many books, toys, mini-tablets, 2 computers, and many more items.
-The library has been serving about 700 children, as also many children and youth who live in Korogocho slums but are not students at Rehema come and make use of the library to study and get information.
-Since then, the grades of the local students on the public exam have increased dramatically; the local students used to be around position 8, but since 2012 have always been in the top 3 rank (often number 1).
+In 2012, a group of volunteers from the USA, led by Nancy Lehmann, converted a room that was used to raise chickens into a library.
+With support of several Rotary Clubs and individual donors, the library continues to be modernized and now has many books, toys, and a few computers and tablets.
+The library serves not only the children of the Rehema program but now has over 850 community members.
+Since the library opened, the grades of the local students on the public exam have increased dramatically; the local students used to be around position 8, but since 2012 have always been in the top 3 rank (often number 1).
+This in turn has led to a character change in our community.
+Children are embracing new norms and adopting a more positive attitude as they can now envision life outside of the slums.

 Construction of a new Rehema Center (2019-2020):

-The initial buildings of Rehema were mostly built of cheap materials and were starting to collapse.
+The initial buildings of Rehema were mostly built of cheap materials and were beginning to collapse.
 Fortunately, a sponsor of the USA came forward to sponsor the reconstruction of Rehema.
 As a first step, the old buildings were demolished.
 Next, drilling occurred to determine the best location for a deep borewell to assure proper access to water.
 On Feb 15, 2019, the groundbreaking ceremony took place.
-The building was inaugurated on March 12, 2020.
+The official inauguration took place on March 12, 2020, in the presence of many local dignitaries and supporters from the USA.
 See below for a short documentary (made by reporter Dickens Ngicho of NTV Kenya)

 The official inauguration took place on March 12, 2020, in the presence of many local dignitaries and supporters from the USA.